jflamy/owlcms4/docs/PublicResults.md

 6. The publicresults screen immediately switches to the countdown.![X0qHw40LKh](img/PublicResults/Example/X0qHw40LKh.png)

 7. From then on, the publicresults screen will track the competition.
 It just repeats the events taking place on the local scoreboard.

+## Check for updates

+Once you have created the application once, you can download a program that will check for updates and remote control Heroku to grab them.
+See [Instructions](https://github.com/jflamy-dev/owlcms-heroku-updater) and [Releases · owlcms/owlcms4-heroku-updater (github.com)](https://github.com/owlcms/owlcms4-heroku-updater/releases)